Raymond Douglas (artist)

+Raymond Douglas airbrushing a tarpon mount.

 Raymond Douglas is a marine artist and founder of King Sailfish Mounts, Inc. In the early 1990s, King Sailfish Mounts introduced and began promoting the release mount concept for Atlantic sailfish.

 Career

 Douglas' first saltwater fishing experience as a teenager was off the coast of Ft.
 Lauderdale in "Sailfish Alley" aboard Mike Zuro's 38-foot twin diesel "Nomad".
 On that day Douglas landed an 8-pound kingfish and was pressured into having it mounted, which turned out to be an unpleasant and unforgettable experience.
 Many years later, after witnessing the needless killing of two large bull sharks (which were never mounted) on a charter out of Palm Beach, Douglas decided to create a program that would promote the release of trophy game fish for mounting purposes.

 Douglas realized that offering replica mounts (release mounts) might be a way to stop wasteful industrial taxidermy practices.
 At the time, many fishing charter businesses had arrangements with taxidermy outfits which would kick back big commissions to captains and crew, and trophy game fish were being killed annually by the metric ton.